recursivetree/docs/docs/developer_guides/developer_installation.md

 any other plugin.
 This is also how core packages are implemented: Internally they are also just a plugin, only that they are considered the core and that other plugins build on top of them.

-The SeAT docker image is built in a way to prefer development installations over others.
+The SeAT docker image is built in a way to prefer development installations of packages over plugins from `.env` and the core.
 While the docker image always downloads and installs the core packages, when it finds a local development install of a core package, it uses that over the latest version from packagist.

 ## Setup Process